wilsonmar/wilsonmar.github.io/_posts/2019-09-01-artifactory.md

 Both on-prem and cloud SaSS deployments are available.

 Artifactory is <a target="_blank" href="https://jfrog.com/pricing/">licensed</a>
-from JFrog
-at $14,400 per year for a single site and $29,500 for multiple (enterprise) sites.
+from JFrog at $14,400 per year for a single site and $29,500 for multiple (enterprise) sites.
 The money goes to support secure, clustered, High Availability registries.

 See <a target="_blank" href="https://jfrog.com/open-source/">https://jfrog.com/open-source</a>

-Free OSS Artifactory editions fetch only for transitive package managers Maven, <a target="_blank" href="https://docs.gradle.org/current/userguide/introduction_dependency_management.html">Gradle</a>, and <a target="_blank" href="https://en.wikipedia.org/wiki/Apache_Ivy">Apache Ivy</a>.
+Free OSS Artifactory editions fetch ONLY for transitive package managers (Java) Maven, <a target="_blank" href="https://docs.gradle.org/current/userguide/introduction_dependency_management.html">Gradle</a>, and <a target="_blank" href="https://en.wikipedia.org/wiki/Apache_Ivy">Apache Ivy</a>.
 But paid editions provide "universal support" for all major binary package formats:

 <img width="704" alt="artifactory-filetypes-1408x470" src="https://user-images.githubusercontent.com/300046/64656672-2062a380-d3fe-11e9-9a33-0728f4891a4e.png">